This Is How Banana Powder and Makeup Primers Really Work

-"From a makeup artist's perspective, banana powder is simply a yellow toned powder that you can use for certain skin tones to set your makeup," says celebrity makeup artist Mary Irwin.
-Even though this fixer is designed to reduce that ghostly glow setting powders often causes under a camera flash, the yellow tint of banana version doesn't quite work on every skin tone.
-Irwin says that the tried-and-true Ben Nye formulas and other banana powders are great for tanned skin, olive complexions, or light to medium brown skin.
+"From a makeup artist's perspective, banana powder is simply a yellow-toned powder that you can use for certain skin tones to set your makeup," says celebrity makeup artist Mary Irwin.
+Even though this fixer is designed to reduce that ghostly glow setting powders often causes under a camera flash, the yellow tint of banana version doesn't necessarily work on every skin tone.
+Irwin says that the tried-and-true Ben Nye ($27, amazon.com) formulas and other banana powders are great for tanned skin, olive complexions, or light to medium brown skin.
 It isn't great, however, on pale tones, especially if you have any hints of pink in your complexion.
 "Think about color theory, red and yellow make orange.
-It's also not designed for ultra-dark skin, as it's too light for dark skin to set or to highlight," Irwin explains.
+It's also not designed for ultra-dark skin, as it's too light for dark skin to set or to highlight," Irwin adds.

 Banana isn't the only option.